 Overview

-Profiles define the functions provided by the HRI Engine via the RoIS Framework interfaces, that is, the configuration of the HRI Engine and HRI Components, and the messages that can be used.
-They are used to obtain information so that the Service Application can make use of HRI-Engine functions.
+Profiles define the functions provided by the RoIS Engine via the RoIS Framework interfaces, that is, the configuration of the RoIS Engine and RoIS Components, and the messages that can be used.
+They are used to obtain information so that the Service Application can make use of RoIS-Engine functions.